 On March 23, 2016, OSHA published a new silica dust rule that the agency says will save about 700 lives and prevent 1,600 new cases of silicosis each year.
 The new regulation is referred to as 29CFR1926.1153 (Construction) and 29CFR1910.1053 (General Industry).

-- Establishment of controlled access areas
+- Establishment of controlled access areas,

-- Respiratory protection programs
+- Respiratory protection programs,

-- Employee training
+- Employee training,

-- Medical surveillance of employees
+- Medical surveillance of employees; and,

 - Recordkeeping requirements

 As industrial hygienists, our ultimate objective is to protect employer liability by defending the health and safety of employees.
-When we perform a silica dust survey, we must recognize that the acceptable level of exposure is now documented in the new rule.